-Friday I awoke at 4 a.m. to get ready for work.
+Friday I awoke at 4 a.m. as usual to get ready for work.
 Although I'm still finding my rhythm, this typically consists of stumbling past rows of bunks filled with sleeping, snoring neighbors to the bathroom, where I splash my face with water and brush my teeth, all the while avoiding the half-crazy stare of the bleary eyes in the mirror.
 Having completed those minor tasks I then wait at my bunk: the start of the work day is governed not by a particular time but by when the guards complete their morning count.
 This consists of two officers, or CO's, in prison parlance, walking past the bunks with flashlights as they count the inmates.
 Count happens at random times somewhere between 4:15 and 4:45.

 As I sat waiting for count I remembered a little rule I'd been taught: to put my shoes atop a piece of newspaper on my locker every Friday so that the orderlies could properly clean my "neighborhood".
 I didn't have any newspaper so went searching for some in a small room a few rows back that contains the barracks' ice machine, garbage cans and microwave.
 When I emerged, I saw by the dance of flashlights in the distance that count had started.
 I walked back to my bunk and stood at attention, anxious for the CO's to pass so that I could get to work.

 The guards completed their count and I was just leaving my neighborhood for the door when one of the guards passed me.
 He stopped some rows back from mine and began to yell at another inmate, a wonderful colleague and friend of mine who was also preparing for work.
 I couldn't hear what the guard was saying other than that he was mad and ended by repeating "shut up" over and over.
 I waited for my colleague out of solidarity, so that we could walk to work together to explain to our boss why we were late.